FERRY

 Learn about the Lummi Island Ferry by following the links below.

 Learn more about the Whatcom County Lummi Island Ferry here.
-For the most up-to-date information on outages, maintenance information, or other important news, follow the ferry crew on Twitter.
+For the most up-to-date information on outages, maintenance information, or other important news, follow the ferry crew on X.

 The schedule for the ferry is posted on the ferry dock and is available at The Islander, the Library, and other local businesses.
-You can also access the full ferry schedule online.
+For updated ferry schedule, rates, dry dock dates, and important alerts, please visit the Whatcom County website.

 Visit our FAQ page to learn more about the commonly asked ferry-related questions.